scality/metalk8s/docs/installation/introduction.rst

   - An OCI registry for :term:`Pods <Pod>` images
   - A :term:`Salt Master` and its associated :term:`SaltAPI`

-  In practice, this role will be used in conjunction with the ``master`` and ``etcd`` roles for bootstrapping the control-plane.
+  In practice, this role is used in conjunction with the ``master`` and ``etcd`` roles for bootstrapping the control plane.

 Node Taints
 """""""""""
 :term:`Taints <Taint>` are complementary to roles.
-When a taint, or a set of taints, are applied to a :term:`Node`, only :term:`Pods <Pod>` with the corresponding :term:`tolerations <Toleration>` can be scheduled on that Node.
+When a taint or a set of taints is applied to a :term:`Node`, only :term:`Pods <Pod>` with the corresponding :term:`tolerations <Toleration>` can be scheduled on that Node.

-Taints allow dedicating Nodes to specific use-cases, such as having Nodes dedicated to running control-plane services.
+Taints allow dedicating Nodes to specific use-cases, such as having Nodes dedicated to running control plane services.

 .. _installation-intro-networks: